Medication for quitting smoking

 Photo of a packet of pills

-Taking medication to help you quit smoking can increase the chances of success.
+Varenicline (EU: Champix, U.S.: Chantix) can increase the chances of success if you are trying to quit smoking.
 The possible side effects include temporary sleep problems and nausea.

 There may be individual medical reasons related to why you should or shouldn’t use these medications.
 It is best to discuss this with your doctor.
 And it’s important to let your doctor know about any other medications you are taking.
 That helps to avoid possible interactions between the medications.